 This step-by-step guide for performing a PPG test is for informational purposes only.
 Healthcare professionals should rely on their expertise, clinical judgment, and institutional protocols for accurate administration and interpretation.
 Additional clinical information, patient history, physical examination, and other diagnostic tests may be necessary for comprehensive evaluation.

 Using the Falcon for PPG Readings

-- Disk PPG sensor design, which is attached to the skin with a special dedicated PPG adhesive sticker.
-It is practical for measurements on the calf or the tip of the toes, or other similar peripheral sites.
+2. Multiple Sensor Configurations: Diverse range of PPG sensor configurations, including Toe Clip, Finger Clip, and Disk sensors for measurements in various anatomical locations.
+The Disk PPG sensor can be attached to the skin with a special dedicated PPG adhesive sticker, which is practical for measurements on the calf or the tip of the toes.

 PPG measurements are widely used in various physiological test protocols, and in most cases, the main objective is to qualitatively diagnose changes in waveform quality or amplitude under specific conditions.
 For example, a sharp decrease in waveform amplitude during a TOS test when testing a particular position, a flattening of the PPG curve during vessel compression as part of the Palmar Arch test, or a very long recovery time after ice water immersion during a Raynaud’s Syndrome examination.

 In addition, PPG waveforms help to determine systolic blood pressure during TBI or ABI diagnosis.
 A proximal pressure cuff is inflated until the distal PPG waveform flattens with total occlusion.
 Then, during the cuff deflation process, the pressure at which the PPG waveform reappears for the first time is considered as the systolic blood pressure at the measurement site.